piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 3. Apply enhanced safety filters, you can't do shit for a long ass while.
 Days?
 A week?

 ## Tips
-- ET seems a lot stronger than ET off, at least at start
+- ET seems a lot stronger than ET off, at least at start of convo
 - Opus is easier than Sonnet
 - I've been running this all tools off, but Artifacts may help
 - Roleplay very minimally tested